-The bill authorizes a county tax collector approved by the Department to accept certain new, renewal, and replacement license applications and to collect fees associated such services.
+The bill authorizes a county tax collector approved by the Department of Agriculture and Consumer Services (department) to accept certain new, renewal, and replacement license applications, and to collect fees associated with such services.
 The appointed county tax collector may collect and retain the following fees associated with an application for a license under ch.
 493, F.S.: a convenience fee of \$22 for each new application, \$12 for each renewal application, \$12 for each replacement license, \$9 for fingerprinting services, and \$9 for photographing services.
 Additionally, the appointed county tax collector may collect and retain the following fees associated with an application for a concealed weapon or firearm license: \$12 for each replacement license, \$9 for fingerprinting services, and \$9 for photographing services.